EnigmaCurry/blog.rymcg.tech/content/blog/drone.md

 cd ${DIR}
 ```

+Create a new file called `.drone.yml` (Note that the preceding `.` means it is a
-Create new file `.drone.yml`, put this yaml inside:
+hidden file, listable via `ls -la`.).
+Put this yaml inside:

 ```yaml
 kind: pipeline